danilrudin/danilrudin/README.md

 I’m Danil Rudin aka Maslinin, and I'm 20 years old.
 I graduated from `Moscow College of Business Technologies` with a degree in `Information Security of Automated Systems`.

-Now I work for `Logrocon Software engineering`.
+Now I work for `Logrocon Software Engineering`.

 I'm interested in the following areas:
 - Game Development